-The two big variables that dictate your brew time are TIME and SURFACE AREA.
+The two big variables that dictate your brew time are time and grind size.
 We’re always balancing these two for optimal extraction (aka optimal flavor).

 The more time water is in contact with coffee grinds, the more flavor it will extract (to an extent).
 Sounds simple enough, right?
-But when you add surface area to the equation, it gets a bit more complicated.
+But when you add grind size to the equation, it gets a bit more complicated.

-The more surface area there is for water to contact the grinds, the more flavor can be extracted.
+The more surface area on each grind particle there is for water to contact, the more flavor we are able to extract.
 Coarser grinds take longer to extract because it takes time for the water to seep into the grind and pull out all components of the coffee.
-When the grind size is smaller, those components are more accessible and thus extract faster into coffee.
+When the grind size is smaller, or finer, those components are more accessible and thus will extract faster into coffee.

 Of course, there’s a balance.

 For pour-over, your grinds should fall somewhere in the medium range (medium-fine, medium, or medium-coarse).
 The reason we can’t use a smaller grind size without producing bitter coffee is because we are using gravity to push our water through.
 The finer the grind size, the faster the extraction needed due to the high amount of surface area.
 For fine grinds, you need a pump (like in an espresso machine) to push the water through fast enough for a proper extraction.
-Because pour-over is a gravity fed process, we need medium grinds which take a longer amount of time to extract flavors due to less surface area.
+Because pour-over is a gravity fed process, we need a coarser grind size which takes a longer amount of time to extract flavors due to less surface area.

 Enter the slow pour!

-A pour-over kettle, like our Stagg or Stagg EKG, is the perfect tool to create the brew slow enough to tango in this time/extraction dance.
-The gooseneck spout produces a precise pour, meanwhile, the handle helps your balance so you can keep control throughout the process.
+A pour-over kettle like our Stagg or Stagg EKG is the perfect tool to create the brew slow enough to tango in this time/extraction dance.
+The gooseneck spout produces a precise pour, meanwhile, the weighted handle helps your balance so you can keep control throughout the process.
 “It might sound precious or tedious, but the control is enthralling.
-It’s like picking up a drafting pen after only writing with Magic Markers,” – New York Times.
+It’s like picking up a drafting pen after only writing with Magic Markers,” - The New York Times.

-So, to recap: the slow pour is dictated by the time/surface area dance.
-We’re constantly balancing extraction time with grind size.
+To recap: the slow pour is dictated by the time/surface area dance.
 We use medium grinds for pour-over because it is a slow, gravity fed process.
-We slow the gravity fed process down even further because we have less surface area and need more time to coax out harder to reach compounds.
+We slow the gravity fed process down even further because we have less surface area and need more time to coax out harder to reach tasty flavors.

-Want a deeper dive into time/surface area?
-Check out our source and inspiration for this article by Matt Perger @ The Barista Hustle: Surface Area and Time.
+*Want a deeper dive into time/grind size?
+Check out our source and inspiration for this article from Barista Hustle.